Ritika-Bhambri/ramalama-exploration/README.md

 <img width="1307" height="172" alt="Tinyllama-response2" src="https://github.com/user-attachments/assets/e5f57d36-6214-4cf5-a0ec-1335a45f2808" />

 - The model asked for a "Depends" section.
 - This is a sign that TinyLlama confused Debian/Ubuntu (.deb) syntax with Fedora (.rpm) syntax.
 The dependency tag `Depends:` is used in the Debian ecosysyem whereas Fedora uses `Requires:`  tag.

+ ## Does Ramalama make AI boring

+Talking in terms of tooling ramalama does make AI boring.
+The same `ramalama run` command is used irrespective of whether the model comes from Hugging Face or Ollama.
+RamaLama takes care of the heavy lifting of containers (Podman/Docker) in the background.
+It takes away the hassle of settong up python environments CUDA drivers etc.